-Switch out from Dividend to Growth Plans of mutual funds before 31st March, 2020
+Switch out from Dividend to Growth Plans of mutual funds6 min read

-But, first let’s see what the proposed changes are in detail.
+But, first let’s see what the changes are in detail.

 Before April 2018, there was no DDT on equity – oriented mutual funds.
 Short Term Capital Gains (STCG) was taxed at 15% and Long Term Capital Gains (LTCG) and dividends were tax free.
 Thus, investors favored investing in dividend plans of equity mutual funds to avail the benefit of tax free regular income while pocketing the extra gains accrued on capital invested.